 Even though the stock market has experienced numerous declines in its history, it has delivered an annualised total return of around 8%.
 Assuming that rate of growth on a £250 weekly investment over a 25-year time period would produce a portfolio valued at over £1m.

 As such, someone aged 40 with no retirement savings, or who has 25 years left until retirement, could realistically obtain a seven-figure retirement portfolio.

 Of course, not everyone has £250 per week to invest in cheap UK shares.
 However, the example shows that regularly investing money in FTSE 100 and FTSE 250 shares can lead to a surprisingly large nest egg over the long run.

 With the stock market crash having caused many high-quality businesses to trade at low prices, there may be opportunities to beat the wider market’s growth rate in the coming years.

 This could allow an investor to follow in Buffett’s footsteps and improve their financial situation in the long run.

 The post No savings at 40?
-I’d use the Warren Buffett method to get rich and retire early appeared first on The Motley Fool UK.
+I’d follow Warren Buffett’s tips and buy cheap UK shares to make a million appeared first on The Motley Fool UK.